davegutz/myStateOfCharge/SOC_Photon/README.md

   These are caused by time slips.
 You notice that the Arduino plot x-axis is not time rather sample number.
 So if a sample is missed due to time slip in Photon then it appears to be a time slip on the plot.
 Usually this is caused by running Wifi.
 Turn off Wifi.

+### Problem:  Experimentation with 'modeling' and running near saturation results in numerical lockup

+  The saturation logic is a feedback loop that can overflow and/or go unstable.
+To break the loop, set cutback_gain to 0 in retained.h for a re-compile.
+When comfortable with settings, reset it to 1.

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge

 ## To get debug data